Corporation Tax is charged on the profits of companies and branches trading within the UK, and on the overseas branches of UK resident companies.

 Companies are required to submit a tax return each year within 12 months of the end of the accounting period.
 This has to be done electronically using iXBRL tagging.

-Payment is due 9 months and one day from the end of the accounting period for companies not paying at the main rate.
+Payment is due 9 months and one day from the end of the accounting period for small companies.

 Large companies have to make their payments in four quarterly instalments, commencing in the 7th month of the year to which the charge relates.

 Copyright © 2013 - Oury Clark.